Denzel Nkemdiche: Personal life

 Nkemdiche was born in Atlanta, Georgia to Nigerian immigrants Beverly and Sunday Nkemdiche.
 His father, a cardiologist, has reportedly applied for a researcher position at University of Mississippi Medical Center in Jackson, Mississippi.
 Nkemdiche's mother, a politician, returned to Nigeria in 2009 and currently represents Onitsha South in the Anambra State House of Assembly.
-His younger brother, Robert Nkemdiche, played defensive end for the Arizona Cardinals of the National Football League.
+His younger brother, Robert Nkemdiche, played in the National Football League.